Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 Remember, that this list is not exhaustive, just indicative of how weak some of the standard abstractions really are.

 Of course, depending on the context, some abstractions are quite safe and far too useful to ignore, the `audio` abstraction for `pulseaudio` being a case in point.
-Suffice to say: Any abstractions I am using have been carefully vetted and, and in case interested parties do have them, I have included copies, along with the requisite tunables.
+Suffice to say: Any abstractions I am using have been carefully vetted and, and in case interested parties do have not them, I have included copies, along with the requisite tunables.